jalextowle/intro-to-solidity/projects/Introduction to Solidity/1.0.0/Setting up/task.md

 # Setting up the environment

+In this lesson, you will create a smart contract called a **Token** smart contract.
+You can think of tokens like *dollars* (or any other type of asset).
+Tokens can be given to other people, they can be lent to other people via allowances, and you can see how many tokens someone owns.

+This section will introduce a lot of material to get you started so that later sections can focus more on the core concepts surrounding ERC20 tokens.

 ## Tasks
 In each stage of this lesson you will be given tasks to complete on the *tasks* page.
 These tasks are the high level goals for the stage, and you will have to complete them to move onto the next stage.